Skip to main content

 Explore the Trails

-With 54 downhill runs, 4 exceptional terrain parks, and more than 10 miles of cross-country ski trails, it might take a few winter visits to see it all.
+With 55 downhill runs, 3 exceptional terrain parks, and more than 16km of cross-country ski trails, it might take a few winter visits to see it all.

 In the summer, The Highlands Mountain Bike Park offers 19 lift-served biking trails with ample features to conquer.
 Or, take it slow and absorb the scenery on more remote cross-country bike routes.